B. J. Symons

-Brian Jeffrey Symons (born November 19, 1980) is an American former professional football quarterback.
-Symons played for the Houston Texans and Chicago Bears of the National Football League (NFL), the Frankfurt Galaxy and Berlin Thunder in NFL Europe, and the Tampa Bay Storm of the Arena Football League (AFL).
-He was selected by the Texans in the seventh round of the 2004 NFL draft.
-He played college football for Texas Tech where he was a record setting passer.
-Symons never played in a regular season NFL game.
+Brian Jeffrey Symons (born November 19, 1980) is an American former football quarterback.
+He played college football for Texas Tech, where he was a record setting passer.
+He was selected by the Houston Texans in the seventh round of the 2004 NFL draft.
+Symons later played in NFL Europe for the Frankfurt Galaxy and Berlin Thunder.

 Early life

-Born and raised in Houston, Texas, Symons was a standout quarterback at Cypress Creek High School.
+Born and raised in Houston, Texas, Symons was a standout quarterback for the Cypress Creek High School football team.
 Symons completed 126 passes in 228 attempts for 1,597 and 11 touchdowns during senior season and rushed for 411 yards and seven touchdowns and was named first-team all-District 16-5A as a junior and senior.
 Symons completed 259 passes in 478 attempts for 3,704 yards and 27 touchdowns in two years as a starter during high school career.
 He was a member of SuperPrep Magazine's southwest top 100 and was listed as one of the top 100 players in the state by the Lubbock Avalanche-Journal, The Dallas Morning News, Fort Worth Star-Telegram, and Houston Chronicle.
 He was also a three-year starting pitcher in baseball for CCHS.
 Symons was offered scholarships by the Texas Tech Red Raiders and Oklahoma Sooners.
 Symons chose Texas Tech over Oklahoma, then coached by Spike Dykes.
 Symons was recruited by Mike Leach while he was the Sooners' offensive coordinator.
 Leach would later become his head coach in 2000 when he was hired as the head coach of the Red Raiders.